dgburr/MMM-Polly/README.md

 {
     module: "MMM-Polly",
     config: {
-        voice: "Nicola",    // OPTIONAL: voice for Polly to use, e.g. "Nicola"
+        voice: null,    // Voice for Polly to use, e.g. "Nicole".
-        language: "en-AU", // OPTIONAL: language for Polly to use, e.g. "en-AU"
+        language: null, // Language for Polly to use, e.g. "en-AU".
+        rate: 100,      // Specify a percentage to increase or decrease the speed of the speech.
+100% indicates no change from the normal rate.
+Percentages greater than 100% increase the rate.
+Percentages below 100% decrease the rate.
+The minimum value you can provide is 20%.
+        pitch: 0,       // Specify a percentage to raise or lower the tone (pitch) of the speech.
+The maximum value allowed is +50%.
+The smallest value allowed is -33.3%.
+        volume: 0,      // Change the volume of speech (in decibels).  +6dB is approximately twice the current amplitude.
+The maximum positive value is about +4.08dB.  -6dB means approximately half the current amplitude.
-        notification: "SPEECH_DISPATCHER_SAID", // OPTIONAL: notification to send after text has been spoken }
+        notification: "SPEECH_DISPATCHER_SAID", // notification to send after text has been spoken }
 }
 ```